BrettHallen/MicroProfessor/MPF-III/README.md

 # Multitech Micro Professor MPF-III
-The MPF-III was Multitech's (later Acer) second Apple 2 clone, coming after the MPF-II.<br>
+The MPF-III was Multitech's (later Acer) Apple IIe clone, coming after the MPF-II Apple ][ clone.<br>

 My example is a PAL model MPF-III/311.
 The NTSC model is the MPF-III/310.<br>